A device-independent protocol for XOR oblivious transfer: Introduction

 Intuitively, the test step in Protocol~\ref{prot:XOTMS} serves as a weak test that the magic square winning condition is fulfilled (though the test only occurs with somewhat small probability).
 This provides a way to partially certify that Bob has measured his share of the state \emph{before} learning Alice's input.
-(Note that if Bob has not measured his state yet, then even when the states are trusted, he has the potential to perfectly learn Alice's output after learning her input, by simply performing the same measurement as Alice on his state.
-However, forcing him to perform the magic square measurement ``deletes'' some of this information; a notion referred to as \emph{certified deletion} in~\cite{FM18}.)
+Note that if the test is not performed, Bob need not actually measure his state before receiving Alice's input.
+So even when the states are trusted, he has the potential to perfectly learn Alice's output after learning her input, by simply performing the same measurement as Alice on his state.
+However, forcing him to perform the magic square measurement ``deletes'' some of this information; a notion referred to as \emph{certified deletion} in~\cite{FM18}.

+We note that the test is asymmetric --- only Alice checks if Bob's outputs satisfy a certain condition.
+This is because if we were to consider the protocol without this test, \emph{only} Bob has any possibility of cheating: in that version Bob would not communicate at all with Alice, so she cannot learn his input (simply due to no-signalling).
+In our actual protocol with the test, security against Alice is no longer guaranteed via no-signalling.
+But as it turns out, we can still show Alice cannot perfectly learn Bob's input from his message (if Bob's measurement is trusted), so we do not add any further testing from Bob's side.

 It is easily verified that Protocol~\ref{prot:XOTMS} is complete when Alice and Bob use a strategy that wins the magic square game with certainty.
-To prove its soundness, we bound the cheating probabilities using appropriate SDPs, as described in Section~\ref{sect:old-proof}, for the trusted state and untrusted state cases.
+To prove its soundness, we compute the cheating probabilities using appropriate SDPs, as described in Section~\ref{sect:proofsDD}, for the trusted state and untrusted state cases.
 We summarize these cheating probabilities in the following theorem, and below it we explain why Alice and Bob can cheat perfectly if they control the other's measurement devices.

-\begin{theorem} If Alice and Bob play the ``canonical'' strategy for the magic square game (see Section~\ref{sect:ms-intro}), then the cheating probabilities for Alice and Bob in Protocol~\ref{prot:XOTMS} are bounded (from above) by the values in the table below, rounded to 5 decimal places.
-The bounds for cheating Alice are tight.
+\begin{theorem} If Alice and Bob play the ``canonical'' strategy for the magic square game (see Section~\ref{sect:ms-intro}), then the cheating probabilities for Alice and Bob in Protocol~\ref{prot:XOTMS} are as shown in the table below, rounded to 5 decimal places.

 \end{theorem}

 \paragraph{Untrusted-measurement scenario.} As the last row of the table in Theorem~\ref{th:ms-xot} indicates, Protocol~\ref{prot:XOTMS} is not fully device-independent.
 To see this, note that if Bob were to control Alice's measurements, he can force ${(x_0, x_1) = (0, 1)}$ to always occur (regardless of the state, by performing a trivial measurement), and then he will never be tested.
 This also fixes the value of $(x_0, x_1)$, so Bob knows it perfectly.
 Conversely, if Alice controls Bob's measurement, she can force the output to be such that $y_b = 1$ and the other two bits are $0$.
 Then Bob's message fully reveals $b$ to Alice.